kennethsible/mkvpriority/README.md

 ```

 > [!NOTE]
-> `/media` can be included in `config.toml` or passed as an argument.
+> Media directories can be included in `config.toml` or specified as command-line arguments.

 ### Use an Archive Database

-To keep track of processed files, use a database:
+You can periodically process your media library using a cron job with archive mode.
+To keep track of processed files, create an SQLite database (e.g., `archive.db`) and use a bind mount:

 ```bash
 docker run --rm \